-11.21 (15) Inform each candidate who files an application to become eligible to receive a grant from the Wisconsin election campaign fund of the dollar amount of the applicable disbursement limitation under s.
-11.31 (1) or (1m), adjusted as provided under s.
-11.31 (9), which applies to the office for which such person is a candidate.
-Failure to receive the notice required by this subsection does not constitute a defense to a violation of s.
+8 11.21 (15) Inform each candidate who files an application to become eligible to 9 receive a grant from the Wisconsin election campaign fund of the dollar amount of 10 the applicable disbursement limitation under s.
+11.31 (1) or (1m), adjusted as 11 provided under s.
+11.31 (9), which applies to the office for which such person is a 12 candidate.
+Failure to receive the notice required by this subsection does not 13 constitute a defense to a violation of s.
 11.27 (1) or 11.31.

-and who or which accepts contributions in a total amount or value of \$20,000 or more during a campaign period to file each campaign finance report that is required to be filed under this chapter in an electronic format, and accept from any other registrant for whom the board serves as a filing officer any campaign finance report that is required to be filed under this chapter in an electronic format.
-A registrant who or which becomes subject to a requirement to file reports in an electronic format under this subsection shall initially file the registrant's report in an electronic format for the period which includes the date on which the registrant becomes subject to the requirement or, if the registrant is required to report transactions within 24 hours of their occurrence, within 24 hours after the date on which the registrant becomes subject to the requirement.
-To facilitate implementation of this subsection, the board shall specify, by rule, a type of software that is suitable for compliance with the electronic filing requirement under this subsection.
+1511.21 (16) Require each registrant for whom the board serves as filing officer and who or which accepts contributions in a total amount or value of \$20,000 or more 16 17during a campaign period to file each campaign finance report that is required to be 18 filed under this chapter in an electronic format, and accept from any other registrant 19 for whom the board serves as a filing officer any campaign finance report that is 20 required to be filed under this chapter in an electronic format.
+A registrant who or 21which becomes subject to a requirement to file reports in an electronic format under 22this subsection shall initially file the registrant's report in an electronic format for 23the period which includes the date on which the registrant becomes subject to the $\mathbf{24}$ requirement or, if the registrant is required to report transactions within 24 hours of their occurrence, within 24 hours after the date on which the registrant becomes 25 subject to the requirement.
+To facilitate implementation of this subsection, the board 1 $\mathbf{2}$ shall specify, by rule, a type of software that is suitable for compliance with the 3 electronic filing requirement under this subsection.
 The board shall provide copies of the software to registrants at a price fixed by the board that may not exceed cost.

-Each registrant who or which files a report under this subsection in an electronic format shall also file a copy of the report with the board that is recorded on a medium specified by the board.
-The copy shall be signed by an authorized individual and filed with the board by each registrant no later than the time prescribed for filing of the report under this chapter.
-If a registrant is a committee, the copy shall be certified by an authorized individual and filed with the board by the registrant no later than 24 hours after the occurrence of any transaction that is reportable under s.
-11.06 (1).
-If a registrant or other person becomes subject to a requirement to report electronically under this subsection, the registrant or other person shall continue to report electronically regardless of the amount of contributions accepted or expenditures made by the registrant or other person, until a termination report is filed.
-The board shall provide complete instructions to any registrant who or which files a report under this subsection.
-In this subsection, the "campaign period" of a candidate, personal campaign committee or support committee begins and ends with the "campaign" of the candidate whose candidacy is supported, as defined in s.
-11.26 (17), and the "campaign period" of any other registrant begins on January 1 of each odd-numbered year and ends on December 31 of the following year.
-Section 990.001 (4) does not apply to the computation of time permitted for compliance with the filing requirements under this subsection.
+4 $\mathbf{5}$ Each registrant who or which files a report under this subsection in an electronic 6 format shall also file a copy of the report with the board that is recorded on a medium 7 specified by the board.
+The copy shall be signed by an authorized individual and filed 8 with the board by each registrant no later than the time prescribed for filing of the 9 report under this chapter.
+If a registrant is a committee, the copy shall be certified 10 by an authorized individual and filed with the board by the registrant no later than 11 24 hours after the occurrence of any transaction that is reportable under s.
+11.06(1).
+12If a registrant or other person becomes subject to a requirement to report 13electronically under this subsection, the registrant or other person shall continue to 14 report electronically regardless of the amount of contributions accepted or 15expenditures made by the registrant or other person, until a termination report is 16 filed.
+The board shall provide complete instructions to any registrant who or which 17files a report under this subsection.
+In this subsection, the "campaign period" of a 18 candidate, personal campaign committee or support committee begins and ends with 19 the "campaign" of the candidate whose candidacy is supported, as defined in s.
+11.26 20(17), and the "campaign period" of any other registrant begins on January 1 of each 21odd-numbered year and ends on December 31 of the following year.
+Section 990.001 22(4) does not apply to the computation of time permitted for compliance with the filing 23requirements under this subsection.